jamesrochabrun/PolyAI/README.md

 let stream = try await service.streamMessage(parameters)
 ```

-To interact with Anthropic instead, all you need to do is update the parameters:
+To interact with Anthropic instead, all you need to do is change just one line of code! 🔥

 ```swift
 let prompt = "How are you today?"